nsafai/neo-sound-board/README.md

 ## Status
 MVP Complete

-### Goals to improve UI/UX:
+### Todos to improve UI/UX:
-- allow user to disable instrument by double clicking on it
-- rename sound files and cherry pick best ones
+- [x] rename sound files and cherry pick best ones
-- color code instruments
+- [x] color code instruments
-- when an instrument is selected, it is a brighter on the keypad below
+- [] when an instrument is selected, it is a brighter on the keypad below
-- when the loop plays, highlight instruments that are playing on bottom rows
+- [] when the loop plays, highlight instruments that are playing on bottom rows
+- [] allow user to disable instrument by double clicking on it
-- add play/pause button
+- [] add play/pause button
-- add page-left/page-right"
+- [] add page-left/page-right

+### Other ideas:
+- [] ability to save and export loops
+- [] pair with website or touchscreen
+- [] "Live" mode